Ross Barkley: 2019–20 season

-2020–21 season

-On 23 September 2020, Barkley scored his first goal of the season, the third in a 6–0 EFL Cup third round win over Barnsley at Stamford Bridge.
+On 23 September 2020, Barkley scored his first goal of the season, the third in a 6–0 home win over Barnsley in the EFL Cup third round.

+2020–21 season: Loan to Aston Villa

-On 30 September 2020, Barkley joined Chelsea's Premier League rivals Aston Villa on a season-long loan.
-On 4 October 2020, Barkley made his Villa debut, scoring one goal in a 7–2 home victory over Liverpool, and followed this two weeks later with a late winner in a 1-0 away win over Leicester City to give Villa their best start to a season for 90 years.
+On 30 September 2020, 26-year-old Barkley joined fellow Premier League side Aston Villa on a season-long loan.
+On 4 October 2020, Barkley made his Villa debut, scoring one goal in a 7–2 home victory over Liverpool which was his club's biggest league win for 25 years, and followed this two weeks later with a late winner in a 1–0 away win over Leicester City to give Villa their best start to a season for 90 years.

 2021–22 season

 Barkley returned to Chelsea for the 2021–22 season.
-He made his first appearance in an EFL Cup third round match at Stamford Bridge against former club Aston Villa on 22 September 2021, coming on as a substitute for Hakim Ziyech in the second half.
+He made his first appearance in a 2021–22 EFL Cup third-round match at home to Aston Villa on 22 September 2021, coming on as a substitute for Hakim Ziyech in the second half.
 On 2 October, Barkley made his first Premier League appearance of the season and played a crucial part in the build up that saw Timo Werner score his side's second goal, as Chelsea won 3–1 at home against Southampton.

-On 22 May, in the last league game of the season, he marked his 100th appearance for Chelsea with the winning goal against Watford, which was also the final goal of the Roman Abramovich era.
+On 22 May, in the last league game of the season, Barkley marked his 100th appearance for Chelsea with the winning goal against Watford, which was also the final goal of the Roman Abramovich era.
 Barkley left Chelsea by mutual consent on 29 August 2022.

 Nice

 Barkley signed for Ligue 1 club Nice on 4 September 2022.
+On 10 June 2023, it was announced that Barkley would be leaving Nice at the end of June 2023, having made a total of 28 appearances and scoring four goals for the French club.

+Luton Town

+On 9 August 2023, Barkley joined newly promoted Premier League club Luton Town on a free transfer.
+He made his debut in a 3–0 defeat away to Chelsea on 25 August.
+He scored his first goal for Luton in a 4–3 home loss to Arsenal on 5 December.

+Despite relegation, Barkley was named Luton Town Player of the Season for the 2023–24 season.

+Return to Aston Villa

+On 1 July 2024, Aston Villa announced the return of Barkley on a permanent transfer, as he signed a three-year contract with the club; the 30-year-old joined for an undisclosed fee, reported to be £5 million.

+Barkley missed the start of his second season at Aston Villa due to what manager Unai Emery described as a "personal issue".
+He returned to Aston Villa training in September 2025.